 Once you have returned home, please supply your flight details to the University.
 You must provide an e-ticket and either boarding card or passport stamp to firstname.lastname@example.org

 How do I return for Graduation?

-If your Tier 4 visa has expired, this cannot be extended or re-issued for the Graduation ceremony.
+If your Student Visa has expired, this cannot be extended or re-issued for the Graduation ceremony.

 The University can issue you with a letter to support your Standard Visitor Visa application.
 This letter can be requested here.